 A. Visit their website

 This is where it’s almost certain they will have social buttons to their profiles (then copy them to a spreadsheet or form).
-Check around their site, or blog, and you will find the links.
+Check their site or blog, and you will find the links.

 B. Subscribe to their feeds